OpenACC/openacc-training-materials/README.md

 ### Module 2 – Profiling with OpenACC

 These modules are meant to be profiler-driven.
-Students will make small changes to their code, and re-profile it, comparing changes in the profiler vs. their expectations.
-Module 2 will have students profile the sequential Conjugate Gradient code to obtain baseline results.
+Students will make small changes to their code, and re-profile it, comparing changes in the profiler vs.  their expectations. [labs/module2](Module 2) will have students profile the sequential Laplace Heat Equation code to obtain baseline results.
 Afterwards, they will begin to implement a naïve parallelization of the code.
-The Conjugate Gradient code has 3 functions that are meant to be parallelized; students will add OpenACC directives to each of these functions, one-by-one, and view changes seen in the compiler.
+The Laplace Heat Equation code has 3 functions that are meant to be parallelized; students will add OpenACC directives to each of these functions, one-by-one, and view changes seen in the compiler.
 At this point, students are only expected to run their code for a multicore accelerator.
 The GPU implementation is more complex, and will be the focus of Module 3.

 Topics that will be covered are as follows:
 * Compiling sequential and OpenACC code